sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [HackerRank](https://www.hackerrank.com) : Practice coding.
 Compete.
 Find jobs.
 - [LightOJ](https://lightoj.com) : Practicing at lightoj is so good for beginners as it is categorized and have also chat room and forum which helps to communicate with others about any problem.
 - [PKU ACM ICPC Practice problems](http://poj.org/problemlist) : Judge online for ACMACPC
+- [picoCTF](picoctf.org) : picoCTF is a free computer security education program with original content built on a capture-the-flag framework
 - [Sphere Online Judge (SPOJ)](http://www.spoj.com) : Become a true programming master Learn how to code and build efficient algorithms
 - [Topcoder](https://www.topcoder.com) : Deliver Faster through Crowdsourcing
 - [URI Online Judge](https://www.urionlinejudge.com.br/judge/en/register) : Practice coding, Compete and be a better coder.